the simple country breakfast staple: Sausage Gravy & Homemade Drop Biscuits

 - Serve the sausage gravy over biscuits.

-Use this link to grab one of those pretty multi-purpose skillets from Caraway.
-By clicking the link, 10% off will automatically apply to your entire order. (and a small proceed will help support this blog!)
+Use this link to grab one of those pretty multi-purpose pots in a set from Caraway.
+By clicking the link, $40 off will automatically apply to your entire order. (and a small proceed will help support this blog!)

 Pages contain affiliate links which are clearly marked.
 Stacey receives a small commission for purchases made with these links.
 They do not incur any extra cost to you, but simply help generate income to help keep this blog up and running.
 If a post is sponsored, it will be marked as such.
 I partner only with brands that I value and consider valuable to you.
 Find the rest of my disclosure here.